f5devcentral/access-labs/class1/module1/lab01.rst

 Client-side authentication involves the client (typically a user employing a browser) accessing a BIG-APM virtual server and presenting identity.
 This is called authentication, authorization, and accounting (AAA).

-Server-side authentication involves BIG-IP APM providing authentication to a server resource.
-This is called SSO.

-..
-Note:: Single Sign On (SSO) will be covered in Task 6.

 BIG-IP APM supports industry standard authentication methods, including:

 - NTLM